MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-process-sales-returns-cancellations.md

 The posted sales documents that you applied the credit memo to are now reversed, and a refund payment can be created for the customer.
 The sales credit memo is removed and replaced with a new document in the list of posted sales credit memos.

-## To create a sales credit memo by copying a posted sales invoice
+## <a name="to-create-a-sales-credit-memo-by-copying-a-posted-sales-invoice"></a>To create a sales credit memo by copying a posted sales invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Credit Memos**, and then choose the related link.
 2. Choose the **New** action to open a new empty sales credit memo.